diamondjmd/otus/month2/lesson12/homework05/README.md

  * pct90 – 90th percentile
  * pct95 – 95th percentile

-Stopping the sequence input is assumed by passing the EOF (End Of File) attribute.
+Stopping the sequence input is assumed by passing the EOF (End Of File) attribute.In Windows, this is done using the following set of commands: Ctrl+Z, Enter.
+On Linux this is done by pressing Ctrl+D.

 ### Example of the application: